Smashwords and Draft2Digital or Amazon KDP Select?

 There can also be difficulty in changing from open publishing to Amazon exclusivity.

-It can take a very long time to remove your ebooks from sale on other retailers completely.
+It can take a very long time to completely remove your ebooks from sale on other retailers.
 Amazon strictly enforces this rule.

-In reverse, when changing from Amazon exclusivity to open publishing, it can take a long time to gain any sales traction on all the new book retailers.
+In reverse, when changing from Amazon exclusivity to open publishing, gaining sales traction on all the new book retailers can take a long time.

 There is a much lower royalty return from Kindle Unlimited reads.
-Often as much as 50% lower than what you would earn from an ebook sale.
+Often, it is as much as 50% lower than what you would earn from an ebook sale.

 It also becomes difficult to calculate because Kindle Unlimited readers may only read part of an ebook.